ChukwumaChukwuma/enyimba_Ai/README.md

 ---
 ## Examples with Claude 2.0 free tier:
-- **Prompt**: "Go make $1 million on a retail web platform in a few months with just a $100,000 investment?"
+- **Prompt**: "Go make $1 million on a retail web platform in a few months with just a $100,000 investment?" from Modern Turing test by Mustafa Suleyman.

 - # Response 1*: Without Enyimba language self-play: